jibsen/scv/README.md

 Usage
 -----

-The include file (scv.h) contains documentation in the form of doxygen style comments for all functions.
+The include file, [scv.h](scv.h), contains documentation in the form of doxygen style comments for all functions.

 Example